fold-squirrel/uelaur/README.md

 at the expected column or isn't a valid number (float/int) then the entire csv file will be skipped, also the final mark is only required in the second line only

-if the name or id is empty then that line is skipped
+if the name or id is empty then this student will be is skipped

-if the student mark is not present or isn't a number (float/int) then 0 will be used instead
+if the student mark is not present or isn't a number (float/int), 0 will be used

-if any error occurred, then a file named **CSV_ERRORS.txt** will be created containing the file name of each file that generated an error as well as the line number of where the error occurred and the reason for the error
+if any errors occurred, then a file named **CSV_ERRORS.txt** will be created containing more information about the errors

 ### configuration related
-on the first time an error occurs in the config file then the **uelaur_config.txt** will renamed to **config_backup.txt** and a **uelaur_config.txt** will be created after striping all the comments from the previous file while preserve the valid options and also adding more information about each error that occurred
+the first time an error occurs in the config file then **uelaur_config.txt** will be renamed to **config_backup.txt** and a new **uelaur_config.txt** will be created, preserving the valid options and contain more information about each the errors

-if an error occurs for the second time or later then **uelaur_config.txt** will be overwritten directly, the reason for this is because the **uelaur_config.txt** that is generated the first time uelaur is run contains useful comments but **uelaur_config.txt** that is created after first error only contains error messages
+if any errors occur for the second time or later then **uelaur_config.txt** will be overwritten directly with the new error messages

 #### config error types
-- missing: the following keys where not present in the file
+- **missing**: the following keys where not present in the file
-- un-expected: the following keys are not part of the config
+- **un-expected**: the following keys are not part of the config
-- misspelled: the following keys are missing and un-expected keys where found and the edit distance between the two keys is less than 4 operations
+- **misspelled**: the following keys may contain a typo
-- repeated: the following keys where found multiple time even if all occurrences have the same value
+- repeated: the following keys where found multiple time
-- in-correct: the key is valid but the value associated with it is invalid, refer to the **config_backup.txt** as it might help
+- in-correct: the key is valid but the value assigned to is invalid, refer to the **config_backup.txt** as it might help

 ### Other